BZoennchen/supercollider-book/chapters/sounddesign/math/intro.md

 *Einstein* came up with his theory by virtually thinking about it.
 Back then, there was no way to experience it.
 But I would argue that he had lived through everything to make his *leap of understanding*.
+He had learned a good fundament, lived in a certain time and had a brilliant mind.
 Similar to thinking about pink elephants, he knew $A$ and $B$ and was able to connect both.

-To conclude, in my opinion, mathematics is a product of our *perception* and *understinding*.
+To conclude, in my opinion, mathematics is revealed to us via *perception* and *understanding* of nature which includes mathematics itself.
-And if we assume that our perception is realized by reality (our biochemical body), than mathematics is real, invented (similar to language), and discovered (it helps us with reality) but might have nothing to do with what is behind our perception, i.e., reality as it is (if there is such thing).
+And if we assume that our perception (our biochemical body and its environment) as well as the sensory of machines is real, then mathematics is real, partly invented (similar to language), and partly discovered (it helps us with reality).

 ## Why do we need Math?